 Once the pool is decrypted, it will appear in the drop-down menu of Figure 8.8.
 Click the OK button to finish the volume import.

 8.1.7 View Disks

-Storage $\to$ Volumes $\to$ View Disks shows all of the disks recognized by the FreeNAS® system.
+Storage $\rightarrow$ Volumes $\rightarrow$ View Disks shows all of the disks recognized by the FreeNAS® system.
 An example is shown in Figure 8.10.